VVT35 - Transient temperature with a PID controller

 The following boundary conditions are applied:

-• The Convection to Environment constraint to convect from the top and both sides with a convection coefficient hi = 50 W/m2◦C and a fluid ambient temperature.
+• The Convection to Environment constraint to convect from the top and bottom with a convection coefficient hi = 50 W/m2◦C and a fluid ambient temperature of 20 °C.

 • The Heat Load type of Thermal Loads with a heat load of 100 W with the defined active heater controller.

-• The Active heater Controller modeling object with the following options:
+• The Active Heater Controller modeling object with the PID Controller type.
+The following table describes the parameters used for test cases A and B.

 This model uses the Simcenter 3D Space Systems Thermal environment.